joshuaboniface/rffmpeg/README.md

 In addition, rffmpeg will fall back to "localhost" should it be unable to find any working remote hosts.
 This helps prevent situations where rffmpeg cannot be run due to none of the remote host(s) being available.

 In both cases, note that, if hardware acceleraton is configured, it *must* be available on the local host as well, or the `ffmpeg` commands will fail.
 There is no easy way around this without rewriting flags, and this is currently out-of-scope for `rffmpeg`.
+You should always use a lowest-common-denominator approach when deciding on what additional option(s) to enable, such that any configured host can run any process.

 The exact path to the local `ffmpeg` and `ffprobe` binaries can be overridden in the configuration, should their paths not match those of the remote system(s).
 If these options are not specified, the remote paths are used.